sameetpatil5/tata-brp/SETUP.md

 #### Troubleshooting

-If NLTK is unable to find the data, ensure that the environment variable NLTK_DATA is set to `.venv/nltk_data`.
+- Ensure all required dependencies are installed by checking `requirements.txt`.
-Ensure all required dependencies are installed by checking `requirements.txt`.
+- If the API key is not working, verify it is correctly set in the `.env` file.

 For further assistance, please contact the project owner.